 - Leverage external research.
 Seamlessly bring third-party data into your internal workflows: collaborate with research partners, find connections between internal and external datasets, and evaluate licensing opportunities.

 - Conform to regulatory standards.
 Accurately model the clinical trial process and improve data quality to speed the drug approval process.

 - Understand root cause of adverse effects.
 Associate complex product hierarchies between molecule, drug trial name, and finished product to provide traceability throughout the drug lifecycle.

 - Support a responsive instead of a reactive data strategy.
 Transform the IT org by supporting quick question-and-answer cycles with the business, even for unanticipated questions, thanks to the reusability of data models.

 The key is that FAIR data resolves the data complexities that result in lethargic and fractured efforts.
 With FAIR, you can create a digital foundation to support countless use cases alongside your ecosystem of collaborators.

-Putting FAIR into practice
+Putting FAIR data principles into practice